GregoryDalessandro/myCruddyApp/README.md

 - [ ] Search for a snippet using the name
 - [ ] Add ability to delete data
 - [x] Store name and code into an object within local storage, name as prop and code as val
-- [ ] prevent saving to local storage if either textbox or textarea is blank, create matching mesage
+- [x] prevent saving to local storage if either textbox or textarea is blank
 - [x] Alert user to fill out snippet name if blank while saving
 - [x] Alert user to fill out snippet text if blank while saving
 - [x] Alert user to fill out both textField and textArea if blank while saving